 Individuals based in countries that are less politically or financially stable than the Netherlands may be worried about the security of funds held in a domestic account.
 Therefore, an offshore banking facility offers peace of mind.

 The former Dutch colony of Netherlands Antilles has acted as an offshore banking centre.
 Historically, non-residents were only taxed on certain types of source income and there were no withholding taxes on interest, dividends, royalties or compensation.
 However, from July 2005, the Netherlands Antilles began to supply information on savings paid to European Union (EU) citizens, under the EU Savings Tax Directive.
 Then in September 2010, the Netherlands and the Netherlands Antilles signed a comprehensive agreement that resulted in three entities – Bonaire, Saba and St. Eustatius (collectively known as BES islands) – becoming special Dutch municipalities.
-This agreement provided the BES islands to receive their own tax code – incorporating a flat-tax regime, zero percent profits tax and dividend tax of 5 percent.

 Advantages and disadvantages of offshore banking